uncbiag/Aladdin/README.md

 <p align="center">
   <img src="./figs/architecture_comparison_3.png" width="100%">
 </p>

 > In the above figure, (b) is a standard forward atlas building architecture; (c) is our proposed model with pairwise image alignment losses.
 Our model extends the standard model by incorporating pairwise image losses and by computing their alignments in atlas space as well as in image space using the atlas as a bridge.
+See details in the paper.

-### Theoretical Justification
+## Theoretical and Emprical Justification
+The benefit of using pairwise image alignment losses are illustrated by using Euler-Lagrange equation.
+Specifically, we can prove that

-### Evaluation Criteria
+## Evaluation Criteria

-### Implementation
+## Implementation